vppillai/h3Docs/apps/firmware_update/readme.md

     * Prepare compound programmable binary image
     * Program the prepared binary image in to WINC device.

-The script will print the following message in the successfull case.
+The script will print the following message in the successful case.

 ![MHC](images/pass_output_log.png)